keszocze/tinyqv-fibRNG-peripheral/docs/info.md

 randomBit = fibReg4 & 1
 ```

-Furhtermore, FibRNG can be in one of the following modes of operation:
+Furthermore, FibRNG can be in one of the following modes of operation:

 * `Stopped`
 * `Running`